Favourited 429 times

 You won’t be expected to work outdoors during extreme heat or rain.
 I don’t do it, so why should you have to?

-In the summer, if the expected temperatures are to go above 38C, working hours start around 0700.
-I’d be grateful if you could get yourself out of bed and be ready to start by then.
+In the summer, if the expected temperatures are to go above 38ºC, working hours start around 0700.
+I’d be grateful if you could get yourself out of bed and be ready to start on time by then.

-Yes, I realise that it is indeed very early for many people, (especially because you’ll probably be on vacations) but you'll have the afternoon all to yourself to relax, take a nap, take a dip in the summing pool (only available after July19) or if you so desire it go summing at the lake.
+Yes, I realise that it is indeed very early for many people, (especially because you’ll probably be on vacations) but you'll have the afternoon all to yourself to relax, take a nap or if you so desire it go summing at the lake.

 If it’s not going to be that hot than working hours start around 0800a.m. in the summer (June, July, August and September) and 0900a.m. the rest of the year.